Sydney-Informatics-Hub/training-template/README.md

 Note:

-The building from Jupyter notebooks will NOT re-render all of the notebooks unless you use the `quarto render notebook.ipynb --execute` command
+Building from Jupyter notebooks will **not** re-render all of the notebooks unless you use the `quarto render notebook.ipynb --execute` command

 ### For R - main "content" in `qmd`

 - `.qmd` is called "Quarto Markdown", and basically works just like Rmd.
 - If using R, you will need rmarkdown, xml2 and X to have the notebooks generate properly and link out to the documentation, as specified in the `_quarto.yml` file.
 - Building from R will by default re-render all of the outputs.
+- Sometimes you have to delete everything in your cache :(

 1. Delete `notebooks/01a-fundamentals.ipynb`, `environment.yml` and `01c-exampleMDcontent.md`